Skip to content

 Data Processing Addendum (DPA)

-This Data Processing Addendum (“DPA”) forms part of the Master Service Agreement or the Subscription Agreement or other written terms between Infomedia and the entity or person(s) identified as Customer in the relevant Agreement (“Customer”) for the purchase of services from Infomedia (defined in this DPA as “Services”) (the “Agreement”) and records the parties’ written agreement relating to the Processing of Personal Data (both as defined below).
+This Data Processing Addendum (“DPA”) forms part of the Master Service Agreement or the Subscription Agreement or other written terms between Infomedia and the entity or person(s) identified as Customer in the relevant Agreement (“Customer”) for the purchase of services (“Services”) from Infomedia (the “Agreement”) and records the parties’ written agreement relating to the Processing of Personal Data (both as defined below).

 1. DEFINITIONS AND INTERPRETATION

-1.1.
-Definitions.
-The following definitions apply in this DPA:
+1.1 Definitions.
+The following capitalised terms shall have the meaning given in this DPA:

 Controller means the natural or legal person, public authority, agency, or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.